PetoAdam/RayZen/docs/TECHNICAL_DETAILS.md

 ---

-## 8. GPU Data Flow and SSBOs
+## 8. GPU Data Flow, SSBOs, and Caching
 - **Triangles, Materials, Lights, BVH Nodes, and Indices** are uploaded to the GPU as SSBOs.
 - **Shader Bindings**:
     - 0: Triangles
     - 1: Materials
     - 2: Lights
+    - 5: TLAS Nodes
+    - 6: TLAS Triangle Indices
-    - 3: BVH Nodes
+    - 7: BLAS Nodes
-    - 4: BVH Triangle Indices
+    - 8: BLAS Triangle Indices
+    - 9: BVH Instances
+- **BVH/SSBO Caching**: BVH and triangle data are cached to `build/bvh_cache/` for fast startup.
+If geometry or transforms change, the cache is rebuilt.
 - **Camera and other uniforms** are sent per-frame.

 ---

+## 9. Debug Features and Dynamic Scenes
+- **Debug Overlays**: Toggle light markers, BVH wireframes, and BLAS/TLAS debug modes with keyboard shortcuts (L, B, N).
+- **Dynamic Scene Support**: BVH and SSBOs are rebuilt every frame for moving objects and animated meshes.
+- **Performance Logging**: Shader compile times, buffer upload times, and FPS are logged to the terminal.

+---

-## 9. Performance Considerations
+## 10. Performance Considerations
 - **BVH**: Reduces intersection tests from $O(N)$ to $O(\log N)$ per ray.
 - **GPU Parallelism**: Each pixel is computed independently in the fragment shader.
 - **Dynamic Scenes**: For moving meshes, the BVH must be rebuilt and re-uploaded each frame.
+- **SSBO Caching**: Reduces startup time by reusing previous BVH/triangle data if geometry is unchanged.
 - **Russian Roulette**: Used to probabilistically terminate low-contribution paths.

 ---

-## 10. References
+## 11. References
 - [Physically Based Rendering: From Theory to Implementation](https://www.pbr-book.org/)
 - [Real-Time Rendering, 4th Edition](https://www.realtimerendering.com/)
 - [Möller–Trumbore Intersection Algorithm](https://en.wikipedia.org/wiki/Möller–Trumbore_intersection_algorithm)